id-unibe-ch/git-playground/README.md

 in the next commit sub-feature X is introduced".
 Sure, this is more work for you, the developer, but you know your work in and out, the reviewer doesn't yet.

-Find in this repo a branch `rebasing-easy` to play around with interactive rebasing.
+Find in this repo a branch `learn-rebasing-easy` to play around with interactive rebasing.
 This tool allows you to rewrite the git history in every manner you like.
 Please be aware, you are rewriting the history for everybody, so do this only on work that others to not rely on.
 Typically, you only do this on your own